Friday, December 30, 2011

 crab rig (with mesh!) from Nicole Van Luvender on Vimeo.

-3D dino run (side) from Nicole Van Luvender on Vimeo.
+My first 3D character walk cycle3D dino run (side) from Nicole Van Luvender on Vimeo.

 So...yes.
 Enjoy the artsy wonder and I shall, in return, make time for blogs.
 For you.
 Because I care. ^__^